Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 ## sendUserMessage

 *sendUserMessage* is used to send a message to another client.
 The message is encrypted with the recipient's public key.
-If the sender does not have the recipient's public key, it will call the *checkUser* message, download the user's public key, encrypt the message to that public key, and then call *sendUserMessage* to send it to the user.
+If the sender does not have the recipient's public key, it will call the *checkNym* message, download the user's public key, encrypt the message to that public key, and then call *sendUserMessage* to send it to the user.
 The message goes into the recipient’s **nymbox**.

 * Attribute: TODO.

-## @sendUserMessage
+## sendUserMessageResponse

 * Attribute: TODO.